dedis/odyssey/docs/attributes.md

 ## Textual representation

-For the record, here is the textual representation of an instance of those attribures print by the "catalog contract":
+For the record, here is the textual representation of an instance of those attribures prints by the catalog:

 ```
 - Metadata: